damarsimple/voucher-app/README.md

 ## Server Spec

-Built with in-memory database WoW! muh perfomance !!
+- Built with in-memory database WoW! muh perfomance !!
-Using base64 for voucher generation WaW i hope you didnt write it on post notes Date Checking!
+- Using base64 for voucher generation WaW i hope you didnt write it on post notes
+- Date Checking!
 Use it before 3 months !!

 ### UI

-~stolen from tailwindcomponents.com~ used various UI code from internet Simpel UI/UX just 2 Pages!
+- ~stolen from tailwindcomponents.com~ used various UI code from internet
+- Simple UI/UX just 2 Pages!
-Latest App Router Controversial Next.Js v13 !! :smile:
+- Latest App Router Controversial Next.Js v13 !! :smile: